 Birthday parties are NOT hosted at school.
-In order to honor your child's special day, you may provide a store-bought treat for your student to share at the teacher's discretion.
+In order to honor your child's special day, you may provide a store-bought treat for your student to share at the teacher's discretion [include any nutrition standards for food brought by parents to be served during school hours].
 Treats may be dropped off at the office.